 He paused.
 "Selfies are a chance to liberate yourself, in a small sense.
 Selfies are a way to get your face out there without fear of losing face."

 In the West, we are obsessed with ideas of asserting our independence and individuality because we are told from the start that we are special and unique.
-But as a paper published in the prestigious journal of Behavioral and Brain Sciences recently proved, culture factors much more deeply into cognition than we had all previously assumed.
+But as a paper published in the prestigious journal of Behavioral and Brain Sciences recently proved, culture factors much deeper into cognition than we had all previously assumed.
 In fact, the paper's researchers revealed, Western cognition is not at all indicative of how the rest of the world thinks and feels.
 We are the outliers.

 "The 'weird' Western mind is the most self-aggrandising and egotistical on the planet," summarised Ethan Watters in a story about the paper.
 "We are more likely to promote ourselves as individuals versus advancing as a group."
 Maybe that's why we're leaders in technology and innovation but achieved very little during our Occupy protests.